HyacinthBots/LilyBot/docs/commands.md

 * **Arguments**:
 	* `enable-moderation` - Whether to enable the moderation system - Boolean
-	* `moderator-role` - The role of your moderators, used for pinging in message logs. - Optional Role
+	* `moderator-role` - The role of your moderators, used for pinging in message logs - Optional Role
-	* `action-log` - The channel used to store moderator actions. - Optional Channel
+	* `action-log` - The channel used to store moderator actions - Optional Channel
 	* `quick-timeout-length` - The length of timeouts to use for quick timeouts - Coalescing Optional Duration
-	* `warn-auto-punishments` - Whether to automatically punish users for reach a certain threshold on warns - Optional Boolean
+	* `warn-auto-punishments` - Whether to automatically punish users for reaching a certain threshold on warns - Optional Boolean
-	* `log-publicly` - Whether to log moderation publicly or not. - Optional Boolean
+	* `log-publicly` - Whether to log moderation publicly or not - Optional Boolean
-	* `dm-default` - The default value for whether to DM a user in a ban action or not. - Optional Boolean
+	* `dm-default` - The default value for whether to DM a user in a moderation action - Optional Boolean
 	* `ban-dm-message` - A custom message to send to users when they are banned. - Optional String
-	* `auto-invite-moderator-role` - Silently ping moderators to invite them to new threads. - Optional Boolean
+	* `auto-invite-moderator-role` - Silent ping moderators to invite them to new threads. - Optional Boolean
 	* `log-member-role-changes` - Whether to log changes to the roles members have in a guild. - Optional Boolean

 ---